 This consultation concluded on 8 February 2017.
 The outcome report and final map area are attached on this page.
 The site’s citation is held on Natural England’s evidence catalogue.

-- Type ‘Liverpool Bay’ into the site name field.
+- type ‘Liverpool Bay’ into the Site name field and click Search

 Special Protection Areas (SPAs) are special sites designated under the EU Birds Directive to protect rare, vulnerable and migratory birds.